dessa-oss/atlas/api_docs/sources/running_stages.md

 __Raises__

-- __TypeError__: When an unsupported type is passed to a user function.
+- __TypeError__: When the type of an argument passed to the function wrapped by this stage is not supported.

 __Notes__